saeedalam/Rust-Universe/Chapter-4-Basic-Syntax-and-Data-Types.md

 ### Static Variables

-Static variables are similar to constants but have a fixed memory location.
+Static variables are similar to constants but have a fixed memory location and a `'static` lifetime.

 ```rust
 // Static variables use the static keyword